 Affiliated investment companies - The fund may purchase shares of certain other investment companies managed by the investment adviser or its affiliates ("Central Funds").
 The risks of owning another investment company are similar to the risks of investing directly in the securities in which that investment company invests.
 Investments in other investment companies could allow the fund to obtain the benefits of a more diversified portfolio than might otherwise be available through direct investments in a particular asset class, and will subject the fund to the risks associated with the particular asset class or asset classes in which an underlying fund invests.
-However, an investment company may not achieve its investment to bjective or execute its investment strategy effectively, which may adversely affect the fund's performance.
+However, an investment company may not achieve its investment objective or execute its investment strategy effectively, which may adversely affect the fund's performance.
 Any investment in another investment company will be consistent with the fund's objective(s) and applicable regulatory limitations.
 Central Funds do not charge management fees.
 As a result, the fund does not bear additional management fees when investing in Central Funds, but the fund does bear its proportionate share of Central Fund expenses.

 Securities lending activities - The fund may lend portfolio securities to brokers, dealers or other institutions that provide cash or U.S. Treasury securities as collateral in an amount at least equal to the value of the securities loaned.
 While portfolio securities are on loan, the fund will continue to receive the equivalent of the interest and the dividends or other distributions paid by the issuer on the securities, as well as a portion of the interest on the investment of the collateral.
-Additionally, although the fund will not have the right to vote on securities while they are on loan, the fund has a right to consent on corporate actions and a right to recall each loan to vote on proposals, including proposals involving material events affecting securities on loan to extra the eduster of the discretion to consent on corporate actions and a right to recall securities on loan to vote.
+Additionally, although the fund will not have the right to vote on securities while they are on loan, the fund has a right to consent on corporate actions and a right to recall each loan to vote on proposals, including proposals involving material events affecting securities loaned.
+The fund has delegated the decision to lend portfolio securities to the investment adviser.
+The adviser also has the discretion to consent on corporate actions and to recall securities on loan to vote.
 In the event the adviser deems a corporate action or proxy vote material, as determined by the adviser based on factors relevant to the fund, it will use reasonable efforts to recall the securities and consent to or vote on the matter.